Loading…

 At 6 months, participants will be offered the opportunity to continue their randomised treatment for a further 6 months and all participants will be followed up for 12 months to assess longer term outcomes.

 Clinical effectiveness will be assessed using a diary of daily stool frequency and stool type according to the Bristol stool form scale (BSFS) completed by participants over a 1-week period at baseline, 6 weeks, 6 months, and 12 months.
 It will also capture symptoms of urgency, incontinence, abdominal pain and bloating.
 The primary outcome will measure the proportion of participants with PBAD who have a clinical response at 6 months in those randomised to colesevelam compared with colestyramine or loperamide.
+Clinical response will be defined as a mean of

 The Royal Wolverhampton Nhs Trust